resistor4u/TodoTxtMac/README.md

 - Use descriptive variable and method names.

 # Credits/Thanks

+Thanks to Michael Descy for originally creating TodoTxtMac.

 Thanks to Gina Trapani who created the [Todo.txt][] format and the community of developers who created the command line tools and iOS/Android apps.